Mr-G-D/job-finder/README.md

 ---

-Thank you for checking out the **Amazon Job Finder**!
+Thank you for checking out the **Job Finder**!
 I hope it helps streamline your job search process, and feel free to contribute to this open-source project!